 North Dakota Century Code Section 28-32-04 prohibits agencies from adopting rules from federal guidelines that are not relevant to state regulatory programs.
-The section also provides an agency is required to repeal or amend any existing rule adopted from federal guidelines which is not relevant to state regulatory programs.
+The section also requires an administrative agency to repeal or amend any existing rule adopted from federal guidelines which is not relevant to state regulatory programs.